Skip to Calculator

 The Hybrid Approach Most Elite Lifters Use

-Here's what the data from Reactive Training Systems, Barbell Medicine, and other evidence-based coaching organisations actually show: most successful competitive powerlifters don't choose one method exclusively.
-They use percentage-based frameworks for overall block structure (hypertrophy block, strength block, peaking block) and RPE to govern day-to-day loading within those blocks.
+Data from Reactive Training Systems, Barbell Medicine, and similar coaching organisations points to something most lifters eventually figure out on their own: successful competitive powerlifters rarely pick one method and stick with it exclusively.
+They use percentage-based frameworks to structure the whole training block (hypertrophy phase, strength phase, peaking phase) and use RPE to govern day-to-day loading within those blocks.

 The prescription might read "work up to a heavy set of 3 at RPE 9, then back off 10% for two sets of 5 at RPE 7–8."
 Percentage gives the structure; RPE gives the flexibility.
 This combination keeps training specific while accounting for daily variability.